 Volume 1841

-20 Hacon's incomparable [illeg] the other Pears
+20 Hacon's incomparable [illeg] than other Pears

 — Cherries do not set well in hot house without assistance for no insects

-329 Fern-leaved Beech sporting Back to common form (This is kind of reversion)
+329 Fern-leaved Beech sporting back to common form (This is kind of reversion)

 344 Dr Greville on Quercus when intermedia Only vars